Satyam7602/Buyer-Segmentation-and-Investment-Profiling/README.md

 - Integrate live real estate market data.
 - Evaluate additional clustering algorithms such as DBSCAN and Gaussian Mixture Models.
 - Develop predictive models for property price estimation and buyer conversion.
+-
+  ## 📈 Key Results

+- Successfully segmented buyers into three customer clusters.
+- Achieved a Silhouette Score of 0.302.
+- Developed interactive dashboards using Streamlit and Tableau.
+- Generated business insights to support buyer segmentation and investment profiling.

 ## 👨‍💻 Developed By